-The men and women of The Sewerage & Water Board of New Orleans are proud that they can provide, on a round-the-clock basis, an abundant amount of high quality water for drinking, personal needs and fire fighting on the East Bank of Orleans Parish and Algiers.
+The men and women of The Sewerage & Water Board of New Orleans are proud that they can say, once again, that the excellent quality drinking water they produced in 2011 met or exceeded all State and Federal water quality regulations, and that they delivered this high quality and abundant water supply to homes and businesses in Orleans Parish for drinking, personal, and fire fighting needs.

-A team of managers, engineers, operators, machinists, laboratory chemists and technicians, environmental experts, pumping and power professionals and experienced pipe, valve and fire hydrant repair crews and administrative support personnel all work together for one goal-a safe and reliable water supply for the citizens of New Orleans.
+A team of expert managers, engineers, operators, machinists, laboratory chemists and technicians, environmental experts, pumping and power professionals and experienced pipe, valve and fire hydrant repair crews and administrative support personnel all work together for one goal-a safe and reliable water supply for the citizens of New Orleans.